-I got one of those Facebook “On this day Memory Thingamajigs” the other morning.
-It was dated 17th of November 2011 and I had posted: “I was out walking with my 7 week old son today and an Italian Signora stopped me in the street and cooed “Your son looks exactly like Baby Jesus!”
+A Facebook Memory post popped up the other morning on my screen.
+It was dated 17th of November 2011.
+I had posted back then: “I was out walking with my seven-week-old son today and an Italian Signora stopped me in the street and cooed “Your son looks exactly like Baby Jesus!”
 This was amusing on many levels, but mostly because there are still 6 weeks until Xmas!”

-There is still a simplicity and authenticity about Christmas time in Italy which I do enjoy and I hope it continues that way, even though inevitably it is becoming more commercialised and is starting earlier each year.
-Christmas Eve midnight mass is still important here and families often have a traditional family meal, il Cenone della Vigilia di Natale, all together on the 24th in the evening before Mass.
-The main dish traditionally is fish perhaps moreover amongst families from the South.
+There is still a simplicity and authenticity about Christmastime in Italy which I do enjoy, even though inevitably it is becoming more commercialised and is starting earlier each year.
+Christmas Eve midnight mass is important here.
+Families come together for a traditional family meal, il Cenone della Vigilia di Natale, on the 24th in the evening before Mass.
+The main dish traditionally is fish, perhaps moreover amongst families from the South.
 Christmas Day in Italy is, inevitably, all about the food!
-The menu line-up will typically offer a minimum of 4 courses but it is not unusual to go up to 7 or 8 and literally be at the table eating all day!
+The menu line-up will typically offer a minimum of four courses, but it is not unusual to serve up to seven or eight.
 The main dish will be usually meat or fowl based.
-But there is no turkey equivalent that almost everyone eats in Italy at Christmas like there is in the UK at Christmas or the USA at Thanksgiving.
+There is no turkey equivalent, that almost everyone eats in Italy at Christmas, as in the UK at Christmas or the USA at Thanksgiving.

-The main dish will pretty much depend on each family and their own traditions.
-Il primo however may typically be “cappelletti in brodo di cappone” which is a hearty, winter warmer of chicken broth with handmade pasta.
-My sister-in-law sourced the cappelletti from Bolgona last year and they were the business!
-In our area, here near Brescia it is typical to have brodo with ravioli o casconcelli bresciani as an alternative.
+The main Christmas Day course will pretty much depend on each family and their own traditions.
+Il primo however may typically be cappelletti in brodo di cappone which is a hearty, winter warmer of chicken broth with handmade pasta.
+My sister-in-law often sources the cappelletti from Bologna and they are truly the business!
+In our area, here near Brescia, it is typical to have brodo con ravioli or casconcelli bresciani as an alternative.
 Panettone and Pandoro are still the King and Queen of Italian Christmas dolci.
 Panettone originates from Milan and Pandoro from nearby Verona.
-There are many stories about the invention and evolution of Panettone.

-Each region also has its own particular Christmas delicacies.
-Zelten from Trentino is the local Christmas cake made from pine nuts, almonds, hazelnuts, raisin, candied orange and lemon and a hefty dose of grappa, or rum or brandy!
-La Gubana is the typical Xmas cake in Friuli, made again from sweet leavened dough with a filling of dried fruits and nuts.
-My family in Gorizia makes this one so I can personally say it is really gooood!
+Each region has its own homegrown Christmas delicacies.
+Zelten, from Trentino, is the traditional Christmas cake there, made from pine nuts, almonds, hazelnuts, raisin, candied orange and lemon and a hefty dose of grappa, or rum or brandy!
+La Gubana is the typical Christmas cake in Friuli Venezia Giulia made again from sweet, leavened dough with a filling of dried fruits and nuts.
+My family in Gorizia make this one so I can personally say it is really goooooood!